-New students accepted in the 2012-2013 application cycle accounted for just over 74%, an increase over previous years, and the number of reapplicants accepted makes up more than 25% of the 2013 accepted class.
+New students accepted in the 2013-2014 application cycle accounted for just nearly 70%, a slight decrease from previous years, and the number of reapplicants accepted makes up more than 30% of the 2014 accepted class.

-The gender breakdown of the total accepted class in 2013 was nearly evenly divided, with the percentage of men accepted to MEDEX Northwest being slightly higher at 52% of the class.
+The gender breakdown of the total accepted class in 2014 was nearly evenly divided, with the percentage of men accepted to MEDEX Northwest being slightly higher at 51% of the class – common for MEDEX classes.
 This number is quite different than the national average, as women typically outnumber men accepted to PA programs.

 The age of MEDEX students ranges from 22 to 57 with the mean age of 31.
 This range in age is related to the total number of clinical experience hours required to meet MEDEX prerequisites.
 Students accepted to MEDEX tend to have a significant number of years in paid clinical positions, averaging 5.4 years in 2016.

 All of the MCHS class accepted in either Seattle, WA or Spokane, WA have a prior bachelor’s degree or higher.
 The students accepted in the BCHS class offered in Tacoma, WA and Anchorage, AK have a wide range of academic backgrounds, and international medical graduates were accepted into both degree options.
 Successful MEDEX applicants accepted typically complete more than the minimum basic science prerequisites.

-The percentage of students with military experience selected for the 2013 entering class is 19%.
-While this number is more than double the national average and is an increase in accepted students with military experience from the previous year.
+The percentage of students with military experience selected for the 2014 entering class is 27.5 %.
+This number is more than double the national average and is an increase in accepted students with military experience from the previous year.
 Traditionally, current and former military members make up 25% to 35% of each MEDEX class.

 The history of the PA profession and MEDEX Northwest began with military medics and corpsmen.
 To continue this tradition of providing PA education to military medical personnel, MEDEX is committed to creating opportunities, to participating in outreach activities with a focus on building a strong military applicant pool, and to providing PA training to current and former military members.